deejaygraham/deejaygraham.github.io/src/content/posts/2016-01-27-using-linq-to-average-sequences.md

 drop is by taking an average over all the previous episodes and then projecting this forward from the most recent episode.

-Linq makes this easy using the Zip and Average extension methods for IEnumerable<T>.
+Linq makes this easy using the Zip and Average extension methods for IEnumerable&lt;T&gt;.

 ```csharp